 with st.sidebar:

-st.subheader("Feature Inspection")
+st.subheader("Feature inspection")

-Implementation: Panel + ipyleaflet
+Jump to heading Panel + ipyleaflet reactive binding

 python